-Fort Bend Judicial Appeals Save $21MM / Year
+Fort Bend Judicial Appeals Save $38MM / Year

-The Fort Bend Central Appraisal District (FBCAD) has been victimizing the people of Fort Bend County for years with some of the most inflated property taxes in America.
-The taxpayers have dutifully fought back and gotten major wins with informal appeals and formal hearings.
+The Fort Bend Central Appraisal District (FBCAD) has been victimizing the people of the county for years with some of the most inflated property taxes in America.
+The taxpayers have dutifully fought back and gotten major wins with informal protests and formal hearings.
 But sometimes those conventional protests are not enough, and a taxpayer must hit FBCAD with a coup de grâce to get the outcome they deserve.
-Post-administrative appeals are the final dagger needed to earn the victory.
-Enroll in O’Connor’s Property Tax Protection Program(TM) today and let them plan your lawsuit for you.
+Post-administrative protests are the final dagger needed to earn the victory.
+Enroll in O’Connor’s Property Tax Protection Program™ today and let them plan your lawsuit for you.
 From judicial appeal to binding arbitration, you will never pay a single legal fee or upfront cost and will only pay if your lawsuit is successful.
 Enroll, relax, and save.

 Number Appealed to Binding ArbitrationSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.